Health - Campus & Community

 In October 2018, a memorandum of understanding was signed by Tower Health with Equus Capital Partners, Ltd. to build the new medical school building on Parcel 9 of The Knitting Mills redevelopment, which was formerly known as The VF Outlets.
 The site, which is 0.6 miles from Reading Hospital, will include a state-of-the-art building that will house the college.
 Nationally ranked architectural firm, The S/L/A/M Collaborative (SLAM) which services educational clients from top-tier colleges and universities, has been chosen for the building’s design.

 Tower Health will serve as an important resource to the academic mission of Drexel University College of Medicine.
-The first class of approximately 40, first-year medical students will arrive for the 2020-21 academic year.
-Education, classroom and lab instruction will take place temporarily in Reading Hospital's School of Health Sciences until the expected completion of the new medical school building in 2021.
+The first class of first-year medical students is expected to arrive for the 2021-22 academic year.

 “The College of Medicine has a heritage of innovation and inclusiveness.
 This unique collaboration with Tower Health, a strong, regional health system, is a wonderful addition to our legacy,” said Drexel College of Medicine Dean Daniel V. Schidlow, MD.